josephp27/RESTful-API-SS/README.md

 The email is the main unique identifier for this API as many people can have the same name, etc, but not the same email.

+The database is a simple SQL database that is not persistant for ease of Solstice testing.
+Inside data.sql are some preloaded contacts however

 1. 9 Unit Tests
 2. /get